 Details for each of these components are given below:

 - Application: For admission to the NMSU Astronomy Graduate Program, you must apply through the NMSU Graduate School electronic application system.
-Through that system you will enter your personal data, list your recommenders, upload documents, and pay the application fee.
+Through that system (called Slate) you will enter your personal data, list your recommenders, upload documents, and pay the application fee.

 - Statement of interest: In order to help us evaluate how you might fit into our department, please provide a brief description of your research interests.
 If you have direct experience with astronomical research, then tell us about the specific problem(s) that you have worked on, what your responsibilities were, what you learned from the process, and how this engagement inspired you to want to apply to graduate school.
 Also, let us know if you have experience writing papers, delivering presentations or posters, or attending meetings.
 Alternatively, if you have not been directly involved in research, please tell us which classes, instructors, or other experiences have inspired you to apply to our program.
 As you write, keep in mind that we are looking to understand how your interests and experiences might be a good match for NMSU’s research groups.
 A CV is not required, but is generally helpful, so feel free to upload one as a separate document.

 - Transcripts from all colleges and universities attended (unofficial transcripts are acceptable for the initial application; official versions are required for admitted candidates).